jjohnston-aims/hpc_workshop/day_3.md

 Singularity also can be built from a Dockerfile with python by this package: https://singularityhub.github.io/singularity-cli/

 Singularity is an alternative to docker, but the process doesn't run as root.
 You have the same rights outside the container as inside.
-It even uses the same docker docker images/commands?
+It even uses many of the same docker images/commands?

-Gere is how we would run one:
+Here is how we would run one:

 ```
 #!/bin/bash